wdi-sg/activerecord-intro/readme.md

 In the `db/seed.sql` file place the contents of this [website](https://raw.githubusercontent.com/ga-wdi-exercises/tunr-active-record/c8e99172a6c09930ed18392aae5a98e571cbc507/db/seeds.sql)

+Then, just like the schema file, load the `db/seed.sql` into the tunr database you created.

 You did this right if:

 You run your program and enter this and get the same output: